TechCeo/R2A/README.md

-# R2A
+# R2A - Roman to Arabic Numeral Translator
-# ROMAN TO ARABIC NUMERAL TRANSLATOR (R2A)
+## Overview
-R2A is a destop application used to convert Roman numerals to Arabic numbers.
+R2A is a desktop application designed to convert Roman numerals to Arabic numbers efficiently.
-R2A is built with Python and PyQt5 Library.
+Built with Python and the PyQt5 library, it offers a user-friendly interface for quick and accurate conversions.

-To Run, clone the main.py file and run with any IDE
+## Features
+**Simple Conversion:** Easily convert Roman numerals to their equivalent Arabic numbers.
+**Intuitive Interface:** User-friendly GUI for hassle-free interaction.
+**Fast and Accurate:** Ensures quick and precise numeral translations.

+## Prerequisites
-Prerequisite: Python installed on PC or VE
+**Python:** Ensure Python is installed on your PC.
-              pip install pyqt5
+**PyQt5:** R2A uses the PyQt5 library for its GUI.